rhildred/ranalyze/README.md

 # ranalyze
-compare every file with every other file and give the probability that they had a common ancestor
+recursively compare every file with every other file and give the probability that they had a common ancestor